-In summer 2018, I am returning to Nepal to begin field research for a new project, tentatively titled “Bureaucratizing Inequality: Nepal’s Civil Service in Transition.”
-This field research is funded by a grant from the National Endowment for the Humanities and the Council of American Overseas Research Centers.
+In summer 2018, I returned to Nepal to begin field research for a new project, tentatively titled “Bureaucratizing Inequality: Nepal’s Civil Service in Transition.”
+This field research was funded by a grant from the National Endowment for the Humanities and the Council of American Overseas Research Centers.
 Prior fieldwork was funded by grants from the Wenner-Gren Foundation and the University of Virginia.

 If you’re interested in participating in my research or in collaborating, please feel free to get in touch with me!

 The cover image for this page is a picture of the Trailokya Mohan Narayan temple in Kathmandu Durbar Square.
 I took this picture at a demonstration for human rights in December 2014/Pus 2071.
 The temple, like many others in the area, was destroyed by the earthquake on April 25, 2015/Baisakh 12, 2072.

 UVaToday magazine published this photo essay about my research in Nepal, specifically focusing on the 2015 earthquakes.